bmander/typescript-for-nonbeginners/typescript-for-nonbeginners.md

 # TypeScript for non-beginners: a primer for C and Python programmers

+By GPT-4 (May 4, 2023) and Brandon Martin-Anderson

 ## Introduction

+The advent of GPT-4 enables a new

 ### Explanation of TypeScript and its relationship to JavaScript
 ### Overview of the Primer